-Our core values – integrity, progression, excellence and caring – guide how we conduct our business and form the basis of our performance evaluation.
-This provides the platform for the generation of positive social and environmental impacts, as well as meeting our legal obligations and understanding of stakeholder expectations.
+Our core values – integrity, progression, excellence and caring – guide our day-to-day activities along with our strategic business drivers.
+This provides us with the platform to create positive social and environmental impacts, while meeting our legal obligations and understanding our stakeholders’ expectations.

 Government and Business Relations